GodsGiftLove/alx-low_level_programming/0x0F-function_pointers/README.md

-bgThis project looks at function pointers and their implementation This project was done by Georgina Emefa Kumah
+This project looks at function pointers and their implementation